abachman/backup-toolkit/readme.md

     backup_storage: backups   # where the backups will be stored relative to
                               # username's home directory

-The differences to notice are the `type` fields and the `backup_storage` field in the backup config file.
+* config/config-repo.yml

+    # Example connection repo config

+    type: connections
+    id: central-connection-repository
+    hostname: 192.168.1.31
+    username: adam
+    config_directory: connections

 Create as many of either as you like, backup-toolkit will ask if it's not sure which configuration to use.
 Filename doesn't matter, but config files should all end with `.yml` or they won't be picked up.

 You will be prompted for a password every time backup-toolkit tries to load a configuration file, but if you've already done a key:sync on the server it's asking you about, you can leave the password blank.

+If you're working in a team environment, and for the sake of easy auditing, you can set up a central configuration repository.
+After searching your local ./config path, backup-toolkit will look in <code>username@hostname:~/path/to/configs</code> for node and backup config files.  **WARNING**: configurations in the remote repository with the same id as connections from your local directory will overwrite their local counterpart.

 ### Capistrano Tasks

-    cap backup:list      # list backup files on the backup server cap dist:install     # install backup-toolkit on node cap dist:uninstall   # uninstall backup-toolkit on node cap keys:show:backup # show installed keys on backup cap keys:show:local  # show installed keys on your machine cap keys:show:node   # show installed keys on node cap keys:sync:local  # send your ssh key to node and backup cap keys:sync:remote # node's ssh key to backup cap node:create_task # Create new mysql or directory backup task
+    cap backup:list      # list backup files on the backup server cap dist:install     # install backup-toolkit on node cap dist:uninstall   # uninstall backup-toolkit on node cap keys:add         # send your key to a remote server (adhoc) cap keys:show:backup # show installed keys on backup cap keys:show:local  # show installed keys on your machine cap keys:show:node   # show installed keys on node cap keys:sync        # keys:sync:local keys:sync:remote
+    cap keys:sync:local  # send your ssh key to node and backup cap keys:sync:remote # node's ssh key to backup cap node:create_task # Create new mysql or directory backup task